google/capillary/demo/README.md

    ![gen key](img/gen_key.png)

-   The interaction with the Capillary SDK to generate keys can be summarized as:
+   The interaction with the Capillary library to generate keys can be summarized as:
    ```java
    Context context = ... // The current app context.
    String keychainId = ... // Some identifier for the key pair.